gak/hashmoji/README.md

 feature, the set of emojis start empty and the filtering features add to the set.

 Also by default, the `all-modifiers` filter is enabled because there are so many very similar permutations of the same emoji where it becomes difficult to differentiate them.
+Many of these combinations and modifiers don't render correctly in IDEs, terminals, etc.

 ### Groups and Subgroups